Citroën C3 Aircross: Citroën C4 Aircross

 In China, a long wheel base version is launched in 2018.
-It is known as the C4 Aircross (full name: Dongfeng Citroën Yunyi C4 Aircross').
+It is known as the C4 Aircross (full name: Dongfeng Citroën Yunyi C4 Aircross).
 Its wheelbase at 2,655 mm is 11.5 centimetres longer which results into a length of 4,270 mm.
 The Citroën C4 Aircross was prematurely discontinued in 2020 due to poor sales.

 Facelift

-The model underwent a mid-life restyling through a facelift (inspired by CXperience concept), revealed in February 2021.
+The model underwent a mid-life restyling through a facelift (inspired by CXperience concept), revealed in February 2021, with production starting in June that year.
+The update includes sleeker, bolder headlights, revised grille and front bumper, along updated technology.
+The facelift brings different models.